 - There is a shipping lane in the TN River.
-The channel is on the North side of MacClellan Island and under the center span on the bridges, although sometimes they go under other spans.
-There is also a lot of commerical boat traffic on the South side of the island, so there is no motor-boat free zone.
+The channel is on the North side of MacClellan Island and under the center span on the bridges, although sometimes barges go under other the spans.
+There is also a lot of commercial boat traffic on the South side of the island, so there is no motor-boat free zone.
 Barges travel through regularly and are not on any set schedule.
 They move pretty fast and do not have brakes.
 They cannot see lone swimmers in the water, especially if they are travelling towards the sun.

 - You could get hit by a boat if you are swimming without a kayaker or SUPer.
 You are not visible to bass boats which tend to fly at 60 mph right along the bank, especially in the early morning hours.
-Again, you are hardly visible with the sun shining on the water
+Again, you are hardly visible to motorists with the sun shining on the water.

 - It is also not safe to just swim with an orange float behind you.